 QueueViewType attribute is a picklist that defines whether a queue is public or private.

-All user queues are private queues for the user: Only the user will be able to see queue items in their private queue.
+All user queues are private queues for the user: Only the user will be able to see the queue.

 Team queues are marked as private with members: the team owner and all team members will be able to see the queue in the application.